6:00pm – 8:30pm

 • In this session, we will start by reviewing some basic concepts of AI for prediction and optimization.
 Then our discussion will be focused on state-of-the-art research of AI applications in supply chain management.
 We will conclude the session by discussing the implications and limitations of such AI applications.

-• Food Retailer Turnaround: Supermarket Simulation Session 6
+• Think Like a Retailer Simulation Session 6

 • Miguel Gomez, Adam Brumberg